makevoid/opensea-images-downloader/Readme.md

 # opensea-images-downloader

-### UPDATE: Opensea changed its API and it now requires an API key for listing the assets, note that this project doesn't work anymore as it is
+Opensea changed its API and it now requires an API key for listing the assets, note that you'll need to request an api key and use it via the `OPENSEA_API_KEY` environment variable

 ----